WeFriiends/WeFriiendsWeb/README.md

 For convinient development locally was created and set up docker compose file.
 It's a solution also to avoid CORS error.

 #### Important!
+To run the project .env file should be created based on the file .env.sample.
+Keys ask on the FE slack channel

 Repos Web FE and Auth should be located in the same directory, otherwise you need to adapt values `volumes` in docker-compose file accordingly.

 `docker-compose up` is command to run the project using docker-compose file.